msg-systems/holmes-extractor/README.md

 - The [topic matching](#topic-matching) use case aims to find passages in a document or documents whose meaning is close to that of another document, which takes on the role of the **query document**, or to that of a **query phrase** entered ad-hoc by the user.
 Holmes extracts a number of small **phraselets** from the query phrase or query document, matches the documents being searched against each phraselet, and conflates the results to find the most relevant passages within the documents.
-Because there is no strict requirement that every non-grammatical word in the query document match a specific word or words in the searched documents, more matches are found than in the structural extraction use case, but the matches do not contain structured information that can be used in subsequent processing.
+Because there is no strict requirement that every word with its own meaning in the query document match a specific word or words in the searched documents, more matches are found than in the structural extraction use case, but the matches do not contain structured information that can be used in subsequent processing.
 The topic matching use case is demonstrated by [a website allowing searches within the Harry Potter corpus (for English) and around 350 traditional stories (for German)](http://holmes-demo.xt.msg.team/).